-I have the amazing Large Fowl, English Orpington in 3 color varieties: Silver Laced, Chocolate and Isabel.
+I have the amazing Large Fowl, English Orpington in 2 color varieties: Chocolate and Isabel.
 Although not currently accepted colors by the American Poultry Association (APA), they are so stunning they are worth considering.
 These colors of Orpington can compete in shows as an AOV (All other variety) until the breed color is accepted by the APA.

 My Chocolate Orpington were obtained from Northwoods Poultry and Papa’s Poultry and is from the Ewe Crazy line.
 They are a medium to deep solid chocolate color.
 I have no red bleed through and are excellent show quality.

 My stunning Isabel Cuckoo Orpington were obtained from Walt Hicks at Sandy Feet Farms and from A Different Chick Farm.
 Genetics are from Fancy Chick who started many years ago from Sandra Hildreth in the UK.
 They are a stunning golden cuckoo on a lavender background.
 They have very soft colors reminiscent of water colors.

 Having 2 distinct blood lines insures sound genetics and maintains the true large fowl size known to the English Orpington.

 The English Orpington is a wonderful dual purpose bird prized for both egg production and meat on the table.
 They are great layers of light brown to dark brown large to extra large eggs averaging 3 to 4 a week and often lay through the winter months.
 My eggs are a beautiful pale brown with a pinkish tinge.
 They weigh approximately 51 grams placing them in the medium to large USDA Classification.